Pleading not guilty means that you disagree with the police that you committed the offences you were charged with.

 - what advice you got from your lawyer (if you got advice)

 - if the prosecution has a strong case against you.
 The prosecutor will need to prove beyond reasonable doubt that you are guilty.

-- your chances of being found not guilty
+- your chances of being found

 - what type of penalty you might get if you are found guilty.

 You can also ask for the full brief of .
 Write to the at least 14 days before the first court date asking for this.
 The informant’s details should be on the .
 You can still write to them after 14 days but they may not send you the information in time.

 Carefully read the brief of evidence.
 Note the evidence the police have.
 Use this to prepare your defence.

 You may need to think about the penalties for the .
 For some offences the only way to avoid the is to plead not guilty and win.
 On the other hand, if you plead guilty, the court will see that you are accepting responsibility for what happened.
 You might get a less severe penalty.

 What should I do at court?

 Go into the courtroom and wait for your name to be called.
 This may take a while.
 Make sure you bow to the magistrate as you go into the courtroom.